 There’s no credit check and no fees or interest when the payments are made on time.

-4. Amazon will let you divide some purchases into five installments.
+4. Amazon has their own buy now, pay later option that lets you divide some purchases into five installments.

 For certain new products sold and shipped by Amazon.com — mostly including new/refurbished Amazon devices — they’ll let you divide your payment into five installments with a credit card you have on file in your Amazon account.